![]() |

 </indexes>

-• create an implementation of ConcurrentMetadataStore interface based on model service and DAO for working with hybris models.
-There is nothing special just implementing several methods: put, putIfAbsent, replace, get, remove.
+</itemtype>- Create an implementation of the ConcurrentMetadataStore interface based on the model service and DAO for working with Hybris models.
+There is nothing special here — just implementing several methods:

-Transactions and hybris fault-tolerance metadata
+Transactions and Hybris fault-tolerance metadata

-So, Spring’s MetadataStore keeps records even if file processing failed or application node was shut down.
-One solution for that problem can be to wire whole processing in the transaction.
-So if we open transaction on our custom poller (tasks or cron job) we can guarantee that either we process everything and metadata stored in the database or we rollback everything.
-To enable this approach in reality we need also to use a Circuit Breaker pattern to avoid constant messages reprocessing and have to monitor and alert at a place to react to the failures.
+To enable this approach in reality, we also need to use the Circuit Breaker pattern to avoid constant message reprocessing, and we need monitoring and alerting in place to react to failures.
 Another approach is soft markers.
-We can extend Hybris Metadata model with the additional attribute to track a status of processing and set it after processing completion.
-In this case, we can proceed with processing if there is a problem with the single message and return back and reprocess all deltas when we fix the message or processing.
-Sergei Aksenenko, EPAM Lead software engineer
+We can extend the Hybris metadata model with an additional attribute to track processing status and set it after processing completion.
+In this case, we can proceed with processing if there is a problem with a single message, and return later to reprocess all deltas when we fix the message or processing.